 Compulsory company pensions in Russia

-Employees and self-employed professionals are obligated to pay into an occupational pension and pay insurance contributions.
-The rate of pay is 22 percent of your gross salary.
+In addition to the state pension, employees and self-employed professionals are obligated to pay into an occupational pension and pay insurance contributions.

-If you intend to contribute to a private asset management company, make sure they have the appropriate licence and comply with legal requirements set by the PFR.
+If you intend to contribute to a private asset management company, you should ensure they have the appropriate licence and comply with legal requirements set by the PFR

 Private pensions in Russia are controlled by large corporations or insurance companies.
 There are no limits as to how much you can pay into private pension funds, nor do companies always provide capital guarantee or ensure a minimum rate of return.
 Pension benefits are subject to personal income tax.